-In patients presenting with macroscopic hematuria, the incidence of urological malignancy is 0%-9.3% depending on patient population, with higher rates in male smokers over age 60 and lower rates in patients less than 35.(Lokken, 2012, #96) Advanced imaging is helpful to exclude malignancy and changes management in up 53% of patients.(Pandharipande, 2016, #97)
+In patients presenting with macroscopic hematuria, the incidence of urological malignancy is 0%-9.3% depending on patient population, with higher rates in male smokers over age 60 and lower rates in patients less than 35.(Lokken, 2012, #96) Advanced imaging is helpful to excludemalignancy in select scenarios and changes management in up 53% of patients.(Pandharipande, 2016, #97)

 Incidence of malignacy is lower in patients presenting with asymptomatic atraumatic microscopic hematuria, typically defined as fewer than 3 red blood cells per high powered field (RBC/HPF) on urinalysis.
 However, once benign causes have been ruled out based on history, physical and laboratory evaluation, the presence of asymptomatic microhematuria should prompta urologic evaluation which may include advanced imaging.
-(American College of Radiology, 2014, #99) Examples of benign causes include vigorous exercise, UTI, recent menstruation, known medical renal disease, and recent urological procedures.
+(American College of Radiology, 2014, #98) Examples of benign causes includevigorous exercise, UTI, recent menstruation, known medical renal disease, and recent urological procedures.
 Advanced imaging is helpful to further characterize macroscopic hematuria.
-A recent update to a high quality evidence based guideline by the American Urological Association (AUA) recommends that all high risk patients with asymptomatic microhematuria undergo prompt evaluation with CT urography and cystoscopy (strong recommendation based on low quality evidence).
-Low or intermediate risk patients have a significantly lower pre test likelihood for upper tract malignancy and should first undergo repeat urinalysis and/or cystoscopy and renal ultrasound (moderate (for low risk) and strong (for intermediate risk) recommendation based on low quality evidence).
-CT urography could be considered in these lower risk patients on a case by case basis if microhematuria remains persistent and unexplained.
-(Barocas, 2020, #100)
+A recent update to a high quality evidence based guidelineby the American Urological Association (AUA) recommends that all high risk patients with asymptomatic microhematuria undergo prompt evaluation with CT urography and cystoscopy (strong recommendation based on low quality evidence).
+Low or intermediate risk patients havea significantly lower pre test likelihood for upper tract malignancy and should first undergo repeat urinalysis and/or cystoscopy and renal ultrasound (moderate (for low risk) and strong (for intermediate risk) recommendation based on low quality evidence).
+CT urography could be considered in these lower risk patients on a case by case basis if microhematuria remains persistent and unexplained.(Barocas, 2020, #99)

 Advanced imaging is helpful to further characterize macroscopic hematuria.
 Incidence of malignancy is much lower in pediatric patients with hematuria and ultrasound is usually recommended as an initial imaging test because it is non-ionizing and has good diagnostic accuracy for renal stones.
-(Expert Panel on Pediatric Imaging, 2018, #101)
+(Expert Panel on Pediatric Imaging, 2018, #100)

-When advanced imaging is indicated, multiphasic CT urography (without and with intravenous contrast), including sufficient phases to evaluate the renal parenchyma to rule out a renal mass and an excretory phase to evaluate the urothelium of the upper tracts, is the modality of choice because it has the highest sensitivity and specificity for imaging the upper tracts.
-(American College of Radiology, 2014, #99) MR urography is an option that may be considered as an add on test when contrast enhanced CT is contraindicated.
-(Barocas, 2020, #100)
+When advanced imaging is indicated, multiphasic CT urography (without and with intravenous contrast), including sufficient phases to evaluate the renal parenchyma to rule out a renal mass and an excretory phase to evaluate the urothelium of the upper tracts, is themodality of choicebecause it has the highest sensitivity and specificity for imaging the upper tracts.
+(American College of Radiology, 2014, #98) MR urography is an optionthat may be considered as an add on test when contrast enhanced CT is contraindicated.
+(Barocas, 2020, #99)